December 25, 2013. Quiet. Cold. Expectant. Excited.

 A symbol of Easter.

-A symbol of life where death is expected.
+of life where death is expected.

-Then we will try to pull it out and not break it.
+Then we will try to pull it out and

 Again.